GreenhouseCI/blog.greenhouseci.com/_posts/2015-02-11-appium-support.md

 <h2>Coming up</h2>

 <h3>Saucelab support for Appium</h3>
-Many people choose to run their Appium tests in the Saucelabs cloud.
+Many people choose to run their Appium tests in the <a href="https://saucelabs.com/">Saucelabs</a> cloud.
 Saucelabs allows you to view test runs live in the browser and provides video captures for later viewing.
-These two features are very important if you want diagnose problems in your UI tests.
+These two features are very important if you want to diagnose problems in your UI tests.
 So, one of the upcoming features is running the UI tests in Saucelabs.

 <h3>More languages for Appium</h3>
 Perhaps you would like to write your tests in another language other than Java or PHP?